Construction Costs in Los Angeles

 What Drives Interior Finish Costs

-Millwork and cabinetry is typically the largest single finish trade - kitchen cabinetry, bathroom vanities, built-in storage, wall paneling, interior doors, and architectural trim.
-On a luxury project, custom millwork is designed by the architect or interior designer and fabricated to the specific dimensions of each space, which is a significantly different cost proposition than selecting from a manufacturer's catalog.
+Millwork and cabinetry is typically the largest single finish trade.
+That scope covers kitchen cabinetry, bathroom vanities, built-in storage, wall paneling, interior doors, and architectural trim.
+On a high-end project, custom millwork is designed by the architect or interior designer and fabricated to the specific dimensions of each space, which is a significantly different cost proposition than selecting from a manufacturer's catalog.

 Surface materials come next: countertops, flooring, and tile and stone work for bathrooms, feature walls, and fireplace surrounds.
 Then there are the finish trades that complete the picture: paint and specialty wall finishes, hardware, and specialty items like custom glass, architectural metalwork, and decorative lighting.
 Individually, some of these seem like small line items.
 In aggregate, across a large house, they represent a significant portion of the finish budget.